Greek God of Wind: Zephyrus and the Anemoi

 Alas, by the time Helios dubbed himself the clear victor, the god of the north wind had already flown south.
 This entire event was highlighted in one of Aesop’s fables.

-Boreas and The Persians
+Boreas and the Persians

 Xerxes, the King of the Achaemenid Empire, felt it.
 As a result, he decided to gather his army and invade all of Greece.
 During this extra manic phase of a mood swing, he underestimated Greek prayers’ power.
 The people of Athens prayed to the north wind god to bring them salvation and do something about this ravenous madman.

-The King of winter proceeded to swoop down from the skies in a duty call and absolutely eradicated the Persian fleet of 400 ships at the infamous Battle of Marathon.
+The king of winter proceeded to swoop down from the skies in a duty call and absolutely eradicated the Persian fleet of 400 ships at the infamous Battle of Marathon.

 The God of the South Wind, Notus